iampawan/VXDocX/docs/vxstate/mutation.md

 ## Listening

-In your widget if you want to rebuild it after a mutation is executed call `listen` with list of mutations:
+In your widget if you want to rebuild it after a mutation is executed call `watch` with the list of mutations:

 ```dart
 @override